Master Database

 - Average Elo of players who chose this move

 Below the move table, a list of example games is shown.
-Click a game to view its full PGN on the Board page.
+Click a game to view its full PGN on the Home page.

-Section titled “Recommended data source”The recommended collection is Lumbra’s Gigabase — a freely available, regularly updated compilation of over-the-board games from professional and amateur tournaments.
-It covers millions of games and is updated periodically.
+Section titled “Data source”The master database is built from Lumbra’s Gigabase — a freely available, regularly updated compilation of over-the-board games from professional and amateur tournaments, covering millions of games.

 My Games tab

-Section titled “My Games tab”The My Games tab queries your personal game collection using a local position index built incrementally as games are imported.
+Section titled “My Games tab”The My Games tab queries your personal game collection using a local position index built incrementally as games are imported (see Position Index).
 Filters are available for folder, collection, and player name.

-In the Repertoire Builder, clicking any move row in the Explorer panel adds that move directly to the repertoire at the current position as an opponent response.
+In the Openings workspace (with a single repertoire selected), clicking any move row in the Explorer panel adds that move directly to the repertoire at the current position as a response.

 Repertoire tab